Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 There is no need to learn an odd or different manual of arms to control your weapon.
 An ambidextrous lower will grant you the ability to easily manipulate your rifle.

-Beyond accommodating lefties, we can also point out the fact that any shooter, regardless of their dominant side, can better control their weapon in a variety of situations.
+Beyond accommodating lefties, we can also point out that any shooter, regardless of their dominant side, can better control their weapon in various situations.

 Modern shooting techniques have seen shooters learning how to shoot better when accommodating for cover.
-Part of this is learning to shoot around cover and switching shoulders to do so.
+Part of this is learning to shoot around cover and switch shoulders.

-Sometimes it makes sense to switch shoulder to fire around an obstacle and to make the most of your cover.
+Sometimes, it makes sense to switch shoulders to fire around an obstacle and to make the most of your cover.

 If you are in a state like California and you are looking to do a featureless build, then an ambi lower can make handling the rifle much easier due to the different ergonomics attached to featureless builds.